k-rishabh/donkey-car-RL/README.md

 ```
 python "filename" --sim "SIM_PATH" --test --gui
 ```
-Default configuration is training mode, to run the file on test mode add argument --test and visualize it using GUI add argument --gui
+Default configuration is training mode, to run the file on test mode add argument --test and visualize it using GUI add argument --gui.
+This will launch the exe file and start training and testing (does not work if exe has not been opened before).

 ## Algorithm Implementation